Prologo Dimension Review

 This saddle provides a tremendous value to the right kind of cyclist.
 Riders looking for a high-end racing or performance saddle will find several top-tier options that are much more expensive and don't offer the same lightweight comfort.
 If you are in search of a high-quality, lightweight racing saddle that breaks the traditional mold, you'll have a hard time beating the value and performance of the Dimension.

 The Prologo Dimension is a high-quality, high-performance saddle that is challenging traditional racing saddle design with its unique short-nose shape.
 Our testers were very pleased with its overall performance and were pleasantly surprised by its lightweight comfort.
-Scoring well across the board but just missing out on winning one of our top awards, it earns a respectable Notable mention for its lightweight performance in a short-nose design.
+Scoring well across the board, it earns a Best Buy Award for its lightweight performance in a short-nose design.

 — Nick Bruckbauer